Dandelion Root - Taraxacum officinale

 Most people find it had to believe that the 'weed' they work so hard to remove from their lawn is one of the nutritional herbal wonders of natural healing.
 How has Dandelion been used?
 In traditional herbal medicine Dandelion has been used to support immunity, stimulate appetite, support the liver and for kidney and gallbladder health.
 Dandelion has been used to promote better-looking skin and vision, address heartburn, upset stomach and a lack of breast milk.
-Remedy's organic Dandelion Root and Dandelion Leaf herbal supplements are available in tincture or capsule form and are featured in a number of our formulas such as Remedy's "Ultimate Detox Tea" and "Liver Safeguard".
+Remedy's Dandelion Root and Dandelion Leaf herbal supplements are available in tincture or capsule form and are featured in a number of our formulas such as Remedy's "Ultimate Detox Tea" and "Liver Safeguard".

 Dandelion Root Chemical Constituents

 Chemical constituents of dandelion include sesquiterpene lactones which increase bile production; another compound in Dandelion is believed to reduce inflammation.

 Nutritional Components of Dandelion Root